hauntedhost/docker-cron/README.md

 - `COMPOSE_PROJECT_NAME`: if defined, the cron looks for the jobs in this compose project only
 - `DEBUG`: when it is `true`, it outputs more iformation for debugging
 - `CRON_LOG_DIR`: the directory where cron puts the log files of the executed jobs, `/var/log/cron` by default
+- `TZ` timezone used for scheduling the cron jobs